Unifying Attention Heads and Task Vectors via Hidden State Geometry in In-Context Learning: Experiments and Results

 \subsection{Semantic interpretation of alignment dynamics}

-To understand how the surge in directional alignment measures after the phase transition ultimately leads to high output alignment and the successful decoding of task-related labels at the final layer, we conduct a case study on SST-2 dataset to seek a semantic interpretation of the hidden states' alignment dynamics.
+To understand how the surge in directional alignment after the phase transition leads to high output alignment and successful decoding of task-related labels at the final layer, we conduct a case study on the SST-2 dataset to interpret hidden-state alignment dynamics.

 \myparagraph{Surge in alignment concurs with the encoding of label-relevant semantics} First, we compute output alignment (logit lens accuracy) across all layers and compare its trajectory to directional alignment measures.
-As shown in \autoref{fig:logit_lens_sst-2}, their strong correlation indicates that output alignment rises in sync with directional alignment.
+As shown in \Cref{fig:logit_lens_sst-2}, their strong correlation indicates that output alignment rises in sync with directional alignment.
 This suggests that as alignment improves, label-relevant semantics are injected into hidden states via consecutive layer updates, enabling correct label decoding even at intermediate layers.
-To support this, we decode the top right singular vectors of hidden states near the transition point. \autoref{fig:logit_lens_sst-2} (B) reveals a sharp semantic shift: while layer 20 produces irrelevant tokens, the SST-2 label token negative emerges as the second most probable token in layer 21—immediately post-transition.
+To support this, we decode the top right singular vectors of hidden states near the transition point. \Cref{fig:logit_lens_sst-2} (B) reveals a sharp semantic shift: while layer 20 produces irrelevant tokens, the SST-2 label token negative emerges as the second most probable token in layer 21—immediately post-transition.
 This confirms that post-transition layers elevate label-relevant directions in both the semantic and variance structure of the hidden states.